soheilsheikh/soheilsheikh/README.md

 ## 📊 Projects & Contributions

+- **Trivy Web Scanner**: User-friendly web interface for Trivy vulnerability scanner, providing dashboard for scan management and vulnerability visualization for containers, filesystems, and Git repositories.
 - Active contributor on VirusTotal, sharing threat intelligence findings
-- Honeypot Implementation for Threat Intellegience - Hosted a Honeypot System using TPot Honeypot Framework on Cloud running a Debian 12 OS.
+- **Honeypot Implementation for Threat Intelligence**: Hosted a Honeypot System using TPot Honeypot Framework on Cloud running a Debian 12 OS.

 ## 📫 Get In Touch